alynathani/CryptoShop/README.md

 # CryptoShop
-This is an e-Commerce cryptocurrency themed website I created, which supports user account functionality.
+CryptoShop is an e-Commerce cryptocurrency themed website I created in 2021, which supports user account functionality.

 Users can:
 - Create accounts (all details provided are validated and passwords are hashed for security).